If You’re Taking Antidepressant Meds and They Aren’t Working, Here’s What You Should Know

 Even if what you have is depression, there are nuances

-Despite the sense that there is one illness called “depression,” says Dr. Carroll, “there are likely to be many different aberrations of biology that cause this condition,” and that means there will be just as many different ways to manage it.
+Despite the sense that there is one illness called “depression,” says Dr. Carroll, “there are likely to be many different aberrations of biology that cause this condition,” and that means there will be just as many different ways to manage mood.
 “It is hard if not impossible to accurately predict what any individual patient will respond to, but thankfully many patients do, in fact, respond.”
-One way clinicians can find the right medication is to identify clues based on the patients specific symptoms.
-For example, is the patient sleeping to much, or unable to sleep?
+One way clinicians can find the right medication is to identify clues based on the patient’s specific symptoms.
+For example, is the patient sleeping too much, or unable to sleep?
 Has he lost his appetite?
 Or is he eating compulsively?
 Is he agitated or excessively sedentary?
 Based on these clues, one medication may emerge as more likely to work than the others.

 Another set of clues clinicians use is the patient’s general health such as age, physical fitness, and pre-existing conditions, such as diabetes, says Dr. Mogali.
 Another good predictor is how a close family member responded to a particular medication, adds Gail Saltz, MD, a New York psychiatrist.

 Once you’ve found a medication that works for you, it’s not one and done.
 The challenge becomes maintaining this remission.
 “The poop-out phenomenon is so prevalent,” notes Dr. Mogali, “that has its own diagnosis: tachyphylaxis.”
 Dr. Saltz says that the phenomenon can be explained by the way our neurons adapt over time to the medication.

 “Most antidepressants increase serotonin levels,” Dr. Carroll explains, and “the body will down-regulate your serotonin receptors by either making them less sensitive and/or by decreasing the number of receptors in your synapses.
 Prozac is best known for this effect, but even then you usually only need to increase the dose once to maintain response.”